MicrosoftLearning/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

 ## Validate index with example search queries

-Now that your materialized view of the Azure Cosmos DB for NoSQL data is in the search index, you can perform a few basic queries that take advantage of the features in AI Search.
+Now that your materialized view of the Azure Cosmos DB for NoSQL data is in the search index, you can perform a few basic queries that take advantage of the features in Azure AI Search.

-> &#128221; This lab is not intended to teach the AI Search syntax.
+> &#128221; This lab is not intended to teach the Azure AI Search syntax.
 These queries were curated to showcase some of the features available in the search index and engine.

 1. In the **Search explorer** tab, select the **View** pulldown and then select the **JSON view**.